-Using a good vlogging camera in 2017 can be the difference between a new subscriber, or skipping your video altogether.
+Choosing the a best vlogging camera in 2018 can be the difference between a new subscriber, or skipping your video altogether.

 The problem is this…

 So how do you establish yourself as worthy of a dedicated following without spending on a big production budget?
-Which features are most important for YouTube videos?
+What other types of YouTube camera are there?

 Aside from great content, the most important thing to consider is the right equipment.
 A good vlogging camera can go a long way.

 If you are specifically looking for the best cheap camera for YouTube, you can read our guide here.

 Here is our quick comparison table of the best vlogging cameras we have covered:

 Best Vlogging Cameras